teslim191/blog_backend/README.md

-# BLOG with Post, Users and Comments using GraphQL and MongoDB
+# BLOG with Posts, Users and Comments using GraphQL and MongoDB